LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 well-versed in the creation of hybrid monsters, the snakes don’t look terribly

-scary and the snake’s bite isn’t exactly convincing anatomically.
+scary and the snake’s bite is hardly convincing anatomically.
 Laocoon himself looks as if he’s more

 interested in ranting at the gods and striking a dramatic pose than he is in